 The school has very high standards for the uniform and appearance of its students.
-As part of this, we have clear expectations on the style of hair that is deemed appropriate for the school environment.
-These expectations are set out on the website.
-Expectations are also clearly laid out in the Journal that is carried by all students.
-For convenience they are also set out below:-
+As part of this, we have clear expectations on the style of hair that is deemed appropriate for the school environment as set out below.

 Students are expected to have:-

 • Moderate hairstyles, avoiding extremes that are not the norm within our society

 • Hair of a natural colour or highlighting that is seen as the norm within our society

 Hair ornaments are not permitted, though neat and smart braiding is acceptable and any religious requirements with regard to hairstyle will be accepted after consultation with the Year Team

 We hope that, when choosing Cheam High School for your child, you made a positive choice in favour of these standards and ask that you ensure your son/daughter meets our expectations with regard to their chosen hairstyle and colour.

 Why don’t you allow certain hairstyles in school?

 We recognise that changing hairstyles are part of modern everyday society.
 However, the school is a work environment for a large number of children and young adults who can be at a vulnerable stage of their life.
 It is our opinion that extreme styles are not appropriate in such an environment.